 LanguageTool leaves a good first impression.
 It starts checking for errors as you start typing.

 Different types of errors have different color codes.
-Spelling mistakes are highlighted in red color, grammatical mistakes are in yellow colors and styling errors have a blueish shade.
+Spelling mistakes are highlighted in red color; grammatical mistakes are in yellow colors and styling errors have a blueish shade.

 Clicking on the error suggestion replaces your text with the suggested one.
 You may also ignore the suggestion.
-You’ll also see number of issues identified by LanguageTool in the current text check.
+You’ll also see a number of issues identified by LanguageTool in the current text check.

 You may edit your personal dictionary from your LanguageTool account.